WalletScrutiny/WalletScrutinyCom/_hardware/specter.shield.md

 ## Analysis

-Although this product can be bought entirely assembled from Specter Solutions website (though it is out-of-stock as of 2023-02-07), this project may still qualify as a **do it yourself** project.
+Although this product can be bought entirely assembled from Specter Solutions website, we still list it as a **do it yourself** project as it is out of stock but can be assembled from off-the-shelf components.